Collection

 Custodians

-2. Click a checkbox next to a custodian.
-Collect supports up to 30 custodians per collection project.
-If you need more than 30 custodians, you need to create another collection project.
+- Click a checkbox next to a custodian.
+Collect supports up to 30 custodians (entities) assigned in a collection job.
+If you need more than 30 custodians, you need to create another collection job.
+This limit only applies to the number of custodians.
+There is no limit to the number of targets to be collected.
+For example, you can select 30 custodians and three data sources for a total of 90 targets for the collection job.

 Note: If you select multiple Slack custodians in the same collection, the channels they share will only collect once.